siliconlemon/weather-gpt/README.md

 ![thumbnail](static/images/thumbnail.png)

-A single page Flask web app, connecting a chatbot with the OpenWeatherMap API with MCP and the LangGraph ReAct agent.
+A single-page Flask app, connecting a chatbot with the OpenWeatherMap API with MCP and the LangGraph ReAct agent.
 Packaged with [uv](https://docs.astral.sh/uv/) and runnable via Docker Compose as a single service.

 ## Requirements